eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 harmonized way.
 The following overview shall explain how the `asset/properties` section could be used.

 - `https://purl.org/dc/terms/type` (mandatory as per CX-0018): denotes the type of Asset that is registered.
-The property points to an RDF resource that can be either `https://w3id.org/catenax/taxonomy#DigitalTwinRegistry` or `https://w3id.org/catenax/taxonomy#Submodel`
+The property points to an RDF resource.
+In the context of digital twins two predefined resources are of relevance: `https://w3id.org/catenax/taxonomy#DigitalTwinRegistry`and `https://w3id.org/catenax/taxonomy#Submodel`

 - `https://w3id.org/catenax/common/version` (mandatory as per CX-0002): version-string of the registered type of resource.
   For all endpoints related to the AAS-spec, this must be set to "3.0" as that's the current normative version of the